piki/patandpat.js/lesson-plan.md

 removing destroyed obstacles from game state.

+## Parallax

+We will add backgrounds, first one layer, then two.

 ## Sound effects

 We'll use audio clips or record audio using a web-based sound editor